Pachypodium namaquanum: Description

 There is a crown or tuft of undulate leaves at the apex of the trunk during the growing season which is throughout the winter months.
+The rosette of leaves is small out of all proportion to the size of the plant.

 The tubular velvet-textured flowers appear from August to October and result in twin seedpods in a V-shape.
-These split down one side to release the wind-dispersed plumed seeds.
+This split down one side to release the wind-dispersed plumed seeds.
 Seen from a distance, the plant has the appearance of a person trudging up a slope whence its common name of halfmens (Afrikaans for 'semi-human').
 It is also called elephant's trunk.

 Conservation

 The plant is CITES-listed as an Appendix 1 and 2 species, prohibiting trade unless the necessary certificates and permits have been obtained.
 The removal of this species by collectors poses a distinct threat to its survival.